jlperona/pygpa-converter/README.md

 * `China`
     * Most common scale in China.
     * Grades range from 0 - 100.
+* `China Modified`
+    * The Chinese conversion scale has been modified to use the one in use at UC Davis.
+    * Grades range from 0 - 100.

 ## Motivation

 ### Why Python?